 At 1,076 feet (328m), Auckland's Sky Tower is the tallest freestanding structure in the Southern Hemisphere and has unforgettable views over the city, the harbour and the gulf islands.
-It is part of the Sky City Entertainment Complex, with a casino, theatre, hotel and conference centre.
+It is part of the Sky City Entertainment Complex, with a casino, theatre, hotel, and conference centre.
 Visitors to the tower can splash out on dinner in the revolving restaurant, or admire the view from one of the four circular observation decks, reached by a glass lift.
-There is an outdoor deck, glass floor panels, an audio visual guide and touch computer screens providing geographical information.
+There is an outdoor deck, glass floor panels, an audio visual guide, and a number of touch computer screens providing geographical information.
 The Sky Deck is the highest viewing level with spectacular 360-degree views.

 Address: Sky City Complex, Victoria and Federal Streets

 Tiritiri Matangi Island